ESD Training & Daily Habits: Why People Make or Break Your Program

 Training Supports Compliance and Audits

 Auditors and customers increasingly expect more than just the presence of ESD equipment.
 They look for evidence that personnel understand why controls are used, how they are verified, and what happens when they fail.
+A facility with well‑maintained equipment but poorly trained staff will struggle to answer these questions under scrutiny.

 Related Reading